Overview of Music License

 Either the Indian Performing Rights Society (IPRS) or a registered Copyright Society has the authority to issue a Music License in India.
 Further, the type of Music License depends on whether the concerned Café/ Restaurant/Bar is playing a pre-recorded song or is holding a Live Performances.

-What are the Advantages of Obtaining a Music License?
+What are the Advantages of Music License?

 The benefits of obtaining a Music License are as follows: